 After I had the flint in the jaws at the proper angle, I was pleased simply with its appearance and felt it was worth the effort if only to make my musketoon look more like an original, but that wasn't the end of the story.
 When I went to try the lock, I was very pleased at the large shower of sparks that the frizzen now throws.
 Who would have thought that flint angle and top jaw position was so important?
 I never did, but I do now.
 Now for the cosmetic changes.

 I never liked the frizzen that came with the gun.
 I just didn't like its shape and the fact that it was the AN IX type and not the original 1777 design.
 I also didn't like the fact that the Indian gunsmith didn't line it up very well and it is cocked off to one side when it is in the lock.
 Certainly, the frizzen that came with my gun works well (after all my work), but I just didn't like its shape or the fact it looks very different from the frizzen of my ancestor's gun.
 I found a place that sells replacement parts for the original 1777 models and so I sent off for a blank frizzen.
 Fitting the new frizzen in there and getting it to work properly took hours and hours of drilling, grinding, filing, hand fitting, hardening, fine tuning and polishing, but now that it is in there, I absolutely love it.
 I love the way this older frizzen design looks due to its more graceful shape, I love the look of a better alignment and I love the way the gun is even closer in form and function to my ancestor's fusil.
-For me, installing the older model frizzen was well worth the cost and the effort, but I admit that very few people would agree with me.
+An additional bonus is the pan cover now opens really wide to fully expose the pan for priming and cleaning.
+For me, installing this older model frizzen was well worth the cost and the effort, but I admit that very few people would agree with me.

 My second "improvement" was really quite unnecessary, but the original 1777 model musketoons were not made for a bayonet and my gun having a bayonet lug bothered me.
 The fact is, the cavalryman's weapons were the saber, the pistol and the carbine (musketoon) and a bayonet on a short gun is a waste of time.
 The short musketoon's bayonet would be at a great disadvantage over a longer battle musket's bayonet, so it would be foolish for a cavalryman to engage with the enemy with a bayonet.
 Besides all that, a cavalryman has much better things to do than to engage in bayonet charges on foot or try to use one on horseback.
 I mean, it would be just stupid for a cavalryman to try to use a bayonet in battle when his saber, carbine, pistol and horse makes him so much more effective.
 By the time the enemy's infantry, with their bayonets at the ends of their long battle muskets, were overrunning a defensive line, the cavalryman and his horse had better be long gone to go fight somewhere else where they were more needed.
 For some strange reason that I don't fully understand, the later AN IX versions of this model fusil had a bayonet lug on the underside (the usual place for a French musket).
 Of course, the AN IX musketoon was very popular with the gendarmery (police) and perhaps the bayonet at the end of a musketoon would have been handy for crowd control.
 When I decided to give my musketoon a more original look by replacing the frizzen, I "bit the bullet" and carefully removed the bayonet lug and then carefully rounded that end of the barrel and repolished it.
 So, am I now glad I got rid of the bayonet lug?
 Oh, yeah, I am.
 Do I miss not having a bayonet lug?
 Not one little bit.